jlarellanoh/jlarellanoh.github.io/dates_times/How-to-deal-with-Dates-and-Times-in-R.md

 # Introduction

-A common need that exists in most of the programming languages is parsing strings into dates and converting dates into string.
+A common need that exists in most of the programming languages is parsing strings into dates and converting dates into strings.
 Mastering this process is of vital importance for data analysts/data scientist because we get data from many different sources and countries where format changes, and for dates this is typically a headache.
 For